K-Sato1995/gatsbyBlog/content/posts/JS-TS-Tips/index.md

 - [do <something> N times (declarative syntax)](https://stackoverflow.com/questions/10993824/do-something-n-times-declarative-syntax)

-## Use a variable in a regular expression?
+## Use a variable in a regular expressions

 You can construct a new RegExp object like the code below.s